ThKrypt/QualCoder/16---Working-collaboratively-with-QualCoder.md

 ### Working With a Network Drive

+DRAFT FUNCTIONALITY - WILL BE ACTIVE LATER

 * The simplest method for sequential editing involves saving your project on a network drive accessible to all team members.
 Caution: Cloud-based shared folders such as OneDrive, Dropbox, etc., are unsuitable for this purpose.
 You must use a genuine network drive where QualCoder can directly write, such as on your university's file server.
 Moreover, a very stable network connection is crucial to avoid errors.
 * QualCoder can now automatically manage concurrent access.
 Attempting to open a project that someone else is already using results in an error message.
 This message also displays the username of the person currently working on the project.

 ### Coordinating the Sequence of Work Manually

-You can do this via email so that each person, upon completing their tasks, mails the zipped project folder to the subsequent individual on the list.
+* You can do this via email so that each person, upon completing their tasks, mails the zipped project folder to the subsequent individual on the list.
-You can also work sequentially on the same computer, using the same project folder.
+* You can also work sequentially on the same computer, using the same project folder.

-If your coordinate the work manually, using a cloud-sharing service like OneDrive or Dropbox to transfer the files is also an option.
+* If your coordinate the work manually, using a cloud-sharing service like OneDrive or Dropbox to transfer the files is also an option.
 However, it's critical that a) under no circumstances should two people access the same project simultaneously and b) the project must be fully synced with the cloud service before passing the work to the next individual.
 The succeeding person must also ensure they have downloaded the latest version from the cloud before beginning their tasks.
 Be careful: Project versions getting out of sync can lead to complex issues that are challenging to rectify.
-Please do not use REFI-QDA Project export as a routine approach for collaboration when all coders are using QualCoder.
+* Please do not use REFI-QDA Project export as a routine approach for collaboration when all coders are using QualCoder.
 Use one of the other options described here instead.
 If you need to open a project in different software (e.g., Taguette, NVivo, Atlas.ti, MAXQDA, Dedoose, Quirkos), only then should you use the REFI-QDA Project export.
-It is important to recognize that project features can be lost when transferring a project between qualitative software using the REFI-QDA Project export.
+It is important to recognise that project features can be lost when transferring a project between qualitative software using the REFI-QDA Project export.

 Handle coder-names carefully (see below).